Fatima Bio: Career

 Prior to her marriage to Maada Bio, Fatima had a career in the entertainment industry under her maiden name Fatime Jabbe.
 She began working in the African film industry when she was in London.
 She wrote, acted, and produced several low-budget Nollywood films including Battered, Shameful Deceit, Mr. Ibu in Sierra Leone, Expedition Africa, and The Soul.
 She starred in the film Mirror Boy and won a "Best Supporting Actress" at the 2011 ZAFAA Awards.

 In 2013, she won The Pan-African "Woman of the Year Award" from All African Media.
 And In 2013, she earned a Best Female Actress at the African Oscars in Washington, DC.
 The same year, she won the Gathering of African Best (GAB) Awards for promoting a positive view of Africans around the world.

+First Lady

+Bio became the First Lady of Sierra Leone on 7 March 2018.

+In June 2026, Bio received international press attention after she refused to condemn female genital mutilation until she saw "reliable data" that it was harmful.
+In response, a group of health professionals wrote an open letter to the Organisation of African First Ladies for Development, expressing its "concerns" that "perceptions" that Bio supported the practice could lead to the "undermining of years of advocacy".

 Charity

 Bio is a patron of a number of charities in the UK, including the John Utaka Foundation, which helps African children and young people cope with health challenges.